GrapeTec/T-SPLINE/README.md

 	- For Linux & MAC, use '../' to get the parent directory and use './' to get the current directory.

 ## 5. TODO LIST
-* 5.1 Manifold T-spline has not been supported yet.
+* 5.1 Close T-spline has not been supported yet.
 * 5.2 T-NURCCS has not been supported yet.

 ## Reference: